jjrobledo/python-ufo-sighting-data-analysis/README.md

 The graph above gives us a 6 month rolling average of daily UFO sightings from 1974 to May 31 2018.
 The first thing to notice is the dramatic increase in sightings beginning around 1995.
 Sightings continue to rise from the mid 90s till they peak around 2014.
 One other interesting thing to look at is the seasonality of the data; we'll look at this more closely in a bit, but for now we can say that there is a correlation between the time of the year and the number of reported UFO sightings.

 Why the  rolling average?
 Well, without doing some interpolation its difficult to see the over all trend of the data.
 It also allows us to see the seasonality on a line graph.
-Heres a look at the the data without the rolling average:
+Heres a look at the the data without the rolling average (the unusual spikes are New Years Eve and Independence Day sighting reports):

 ![](./images/no_roll.png)